framp/gulp-basic/README.md

     });

 ###Gulpfile
-gulp-start is, obviously, using [gulp](http://gulpjs.com/), the awesome streaming build system.
+in-a-gulp is, obviously, using [gulp](http://gulpjs.com/), the awesome streaming build system.

 The `gulpfile.js` is used to generate your application and work with it.
 If everything suits your taste you don't have to touch anything.

 We believe that if you want to customize more your workflow, you should be able to do it.

-The main gulpfile only defines the main commands you can run with gulp-start, delegating the bulk of the work to scripts contained in the `gulpfile` directory.
+The main gulpfile only defines the main commands you can run with in-a-gulp, delegating the bulk of the work to scripts contained in the `gulpfile` directory.

 ####templates.js
 We load the languages from `/contents` and create a gulp stream for each language and setup handlebars and its helpers.
 Feel free to throw in more helpers if you need to.